Samihhub/optimal_holdout_sizing/Outputs/Readme.txt

 *Data7preds-drpreds_w_noise_2.svg:
 Exactly as above, but instead of 1,2,3,4,5; used 1, 2, 4, 8, 16 for the sd.
 Data in Data7preds-drpreds_w_noise_2.RData

+*Data7preds-drpreds_noise_no_boot.svg:
+Same as the ones above but rather than using bootstrap estimates, calculating several point estimates and averaging them.

+*Data7preds_noise_no_boot.svg:
+No multiple powers, just one, and lines so that the minimum is easier to see